 On November 12, 2020, the CIRM awarded the Company up to \$3.7 million under a CLIN2 grant award to support the clinical development of its lentiviral vector (LVV)-based gene therapy, RP-L401, for the treatment of IMO.
-The Company received a \$1.1 million pursuant to the grant on January 4, 2021 related to the CIRM IMO award and recorded a receivable, included in prepaid and other assets in the consolidated balance sheet, and a reduction of research and development expenses of \$0.9 million as of December 31, 2020.
-The Company recorded a reduction of research and development expense of \$0.1 million for the three months ended March 31, 2021.
+The Company received a \$1.0 million pursuant to the grant on January 4, 2021 related to the CIRM IMO award and recorded a receivable, included in prepaid and other assets in the consolidated balance sheet, and a reduction of research and development expenses of \$0.9 million as of December 31, 2020.
+The Company recorded a reduction of research and development expenses of \$0.1 million for the three and nine months ended September 30, 2021.
+As of September 30, 2021, the Company did not meet the next milestone and no receivable has been recorded.